laravel-ja/ja-docs-12.x/original-en/dusk.md

 <a name="introduction"></a>
 ## Introduction

+> [!WARNING]
+> [Pest 4](https://pestphp.com/) now includes automated browser testing which offers significant performance and usability improvements compared to Laravel Dusk.
+For new projects, we recommend using Pest for browser testing.

 [Laravel Dusk](https://github.com/laravel/dusk) provides an expressive, easy-to-use browser automation and testing API.
 By default, Dusk does not require you to install JDK or Selenium on your local computer.
 Instead, Dusk uses a standalone [ChromeDriver](https://sites.google.com/chromium.org/driver) installation.
 However, you are free to utilize any other Selenium compatible driver you wish.

 <a name="installation"></a>